0xPolygonID/tutorials/mkdocs/docs/issuer/issuer-overview.md

 # Issuer Overview

-The issuer is any subject that issues claims.
-You can think of a claim as a statement: something an issuer says about another subject.
-For example, when a university (issuer) says that a student (subject) has a degree, this is a statement (claim).
+The Issuer is any subject that issues claims.
+You can think of a claim as a statement: something an Issuer says about another subject.
+For example, when a university (Issuer) says that a student (subject) has a degree, this is a statement (claim).

 An issuer might be: